microdotblog/indie-microblogging/Part 4/Photography.md

 [Om Malik blogged about the appeal of iPhone photography][1] even though he owned more expensive standalone cameras:

-> While these don’t compare to the high-end cameras and even pricer lens, they make the amateur in me feel encouraged about photography.
+> While these don’t compare to the high-end cameras and even pricier lens, they make the amateur in me feel encouraged about photography.
 I think this is the ultimate beauty of iPhone — it has made photography not scary.
 It has removed technology and made it just an act of creation.

 That same year, Phil Schiller was John Gruber's guest at [The Talk Show live at WWDC 2015][2].
 They talked about how Apple had become "the" leading camera company in the world.